 The core is made up of a small rubber ball.
 This has a total circumference of 10.5 centimeters, which would be almost half the size of the ball itself.
 Even within this sphere there is another small sphere of cork.
 Before the balls did not have this cork, because it was added to the regulations after 1910.

 The next section is the filling.
 Here four layers are rolled over the center, which can be made of yarn or yarn.
 The layers have different thicknesses making the first the second thicker to provide volume.
-The second one is even thicker to be able to roll it up, the third thinner and the fourth one the thinnest and made of cotton to be able to leave the surface smooth in the last section.
+The second one is even thicker to be able to roll it up.
+The third is thinner and the fourth one the thinnest and made of cotton.
+To be able to leave the surface smooth in the last section.

 The MLB, to prevent teams from making modified balls, decided to choose an official manufacturer.
 The Spalding Company was its official supplier until 1977, when the Rawlings factory came to replace it.